 - Increased tear secretion.

-The appearance of withdrawal symptoms varies among types of painkillers; some are long-acting or extended release and some are short-acting.
+The appearance of withdrawal symptoms varies among types of painkillers; many are short-acting, though some are relatively long-acting or available as extended-release formulations.
 Withdrawal symptoms can appear within hours after the last dose if your prescription opioid is short-acting.
-Conversely, if it is long-acting, symptoms are more likely to appear a couple days after your most recent dose.
+Conversely, if it is long-acting, the onset of withdrawal symptoms may be somewhat delayed.9

 If you suffer from an addiction to prescription painkillers, help is available to you.
-Quitting opioids cold turkey can be unpleasant and painful and may place you at increased risk of relapse.
-Fortunately, you can get assistance in detoxing safely in a supervised program.
-You may wish to detox at a center that specializes specifically in detox or in an inpatient program that incorporates detoxification into the more comprehensive addiction treatment program.
+Quitting opioids cold turkey and the resulting unmanaged withdrawal can be unnecessarily unpleasant and challenging; it can even place you at increased risk of relapse in an attempt to mitigate symptoms.4 Fortunately, you can get assistance in managing withdrawal more safely and comfortably in a supervised medical detox program.

-Once you have successfully cleared your body of opioids, there are many different kinds options for addiction treatment.
+Once you have cleared your body of opioids and successfully managed the acute opioid withdrawal period, there are different kinds of addiction treatment to continue your recovery efforts.
 These options include:

 - Inpatient treatment: You can live at the facility while receiving 24-7 care.
 An inpatient drug rehab program will typically last between 30-90 days (or longer).
 Inpatient care will provide a tailored treatment plan that may include an intake evaluation, supervised detox, psychiatric and medical care, individual and group therapy, and aftercare planning.

-- Outpatient treatment: You are able to live at home while attending a recovery program when it works with your schedule.
+- Outpatient treatment: You are able to live at home while attending a recovery program that works with your schedule.